Subscription

 As a last step, the subscribers need to be notified on data update events.
 The Dataspace Connector offers two possibilities for that:

-1. It automatically notifies the subscribers on an update via the REST API.
+- It automatically notifies the subscribers on an update via the REST API.
 That means, as soon as some user or system sends a PUT request to a request, offer, representation, or artifact endpoint, the Connector retrieves the list of subscriptions from its database, checks if the subscriber wants to be updated via IDS message or not, and sends the respective message.

-2. If no metadata update occurs, but maybe the remote data of a connected system has changed anyway, the Connector provides an endpoint /api/notify to notify all subscribers.
+to notify all subscribers.
 Unlike manually triggering the ResourceUpdateMessages as described here, the Connector does not need any input about who exactly wants to be notified.
 It gets all information from its database as in option 1.

 Note: Automated or manually triggered update events will notify all subscribers to the matching object, as well as all subscribers of its children.

-Depending on how the subscription has reached the Dataspace Connector, the object is marked by the flag idsProtocol.
+Depending on how the subscription has reached the Dataspace Connector, the object is marked by the flag idsProtocol

 IDS Notification

-The IDS subscribers will be notified via ResourceUpdateMessage.
+.
 It contains the updated metadata of a resource so the consumer updates its stored information.
-The data is not pushed to the consuming connector as the newest data can automatically being retrieved via API call on artifacts/{id}/data/**.
+The data is not pushed to the consuming connector as the newest data can automatically being retrieved via API call on artifacts/{id}/data/**

 Non-IDS Notification

-Non-IDS subscribers will receive an http POST request with the following properties.
-If the pushData boolean is set to true, the notification request will contain the data.
+, the notification request will contain the data.
 If not, this will remain empty.
 Header arguments help to process which event happened to which target.

-• method = POST
+- method = POST

-• body = data (mediaType = “application/octet-stream”)
+(mediaType = “application/octet-stream”)